 Yes !
 Regardless of your domestic contractual arrangements, in many territories around the world, directors have rights that entitle you to receive royalties from the screening of your work, regardless of your contractual assignments.

-ASDACS has partnerships with over 28 collection societies; we register your work with our partners and they send us claims lists of works that have screened in their territory.
+ASDACS has partnerships with over 32 international collecting societies; we register your work with our partners and they send us claims lists of works that have screened in their territory.
 We research, verify and claim works on these lists, as well as receive data sheets along with your payment during the year.